Article

 Why don’t people join opt-in 401(k) plans?
 We had “DAVE,” our virtual advisor, ask employees at a 500 person company why they hadn’t yet joined the company’s 401(k).
 Forty percent said that they were too busy, and nineteen percent said that it was too much of a hassle.

-According to a survey from Charles Schwab, after health insurance, a 401(k) is a must-have benefit.
+According to a survey from SHRM, after health insurance, a 401(k) is a must-have benefit.
 But despite the high demand for the benefit, the same survey found traditional 401(k) enrollment and education practices made it too challenging for many employees to actually using the 401(k).

 In many ways, the traditional employee onboarding experience and 401(k) rollout is a study in information overload.
 Finding the right paperwork, understanding how to fill out that paperwork, figuring out how much to save, which funds to invest in, and how to manage those investments over a lifetime – decisions that are not at all easy, even for financial professionals.

 Smart, automatic plan design cuts through all this confusing clutter, combining enrollment, escalation, and investments in a way that optimizes all three.
-And auto-enrollment is the cornerstone of high participation plan design, increasing plan participation rates by up to 12% (according to public accountants Shea Labaugh Dobberstein).
+And auto-enrollment is the cornerstone of high participation plan design, increasing plan participation rates from 66% to 91% (according to Vanguard's 2022 How America Saves).

 Smart 401(k) plan design beyond automatic enrollment